-*Latest update* The R350 grant has been extended until April 2024.
+*Campaign update* The R350 grant has been extended until April 2024.

-*Update* The R350 grant was brought back in July 2021 and will remain until March 2022.
+*Campaign update* The R350 grant was brought back in July 2021 and will remain until March 2022.
 We will keep on the fight to increase the grant and keep it until it is turned into Basic Income Support.

-*Update* We won’t give up!
+*Campaign update* We won’t give up!
 President Ramaphosa may have ignored our campaign and failed to extend the R350 grant.
 But it was the President who introduced the R350 grant in April 2020, and the President still has the power to bring back and increase the R350 SRD grant until it’s turned into Basic Income Support.

 We hand-delivered the names of over 58,000 people to the Presidency on the 30th of April, with our campaign demands below.
 The Presidency promised us that the matter was ‘under discussion’.
 When we followed up, the Presidency said we should instead contact the Department of Social Development.
 We did this, but the Department of Social Development has ignored us.
 But this does not matter.
 We will not stand by while people starve.
 We will continue to build public pressure until our leaders have no choice but to respond and act.